FruitieX/nodeplayer/README.md

 scenarios, ranging from being a basic personal music player to a party playlist manager where partygoers can vote on songs.
-Or perhaps configure it as a streaming music player to your mobile devices and when you come home, you can simply switch music sources over to your PC since the music plays back (FIXME: roughly :-)) in sync.
+Or perhaps configure it as a streaming music player to your mobile devices and when you come home, you can simply switch music sources over to your PC since the music plays back in sync.
 More cool functionality can easily be implemented by writing new modules!

 For developers
 --------------

-NOTE: The API is definitely NOT stable yet!
+NOTE: The API is NOT stable yet!
 Things may break at any time without warning, I'm trying to stabilize things for [0.2.0](https://github.com/FruitieX/nodeplayer/milestones/0.2.0).
-But [some issues](https://github.com/FruitieX/nodeplayer/labels/API%20change) still exist that will definitely change the plugin and backend API a bit (likewise, the [client API](https://github.com/FruitieX/nodeplayer/labels/Client%20API)).
+But [some issues](https://github.com/FruitieX/nodeplayer/labels/API%20change) still exist that will definitely change the plugin and backend API a bit (likewise for the [client API](https://github.com/FruitieX/nodeplayer/labels/Client%20API)).

 ### Pull requests